 The Authority provides commercial financing and loan insurance to Maine businesses.
-Also, the Authority is authorized to carry out various programs to provide financial and other assistance to Maine residents and families to finance costs of attendance at institutions of higher education.
+The Authority is also authorized to carry out various programs to provide financial and other assistance to Maine residents and families to finance costs of attendance at institutions of higher education.